BalasubramaniM/sweeten/README.md

 ## Demo

 Preview of the application can be found at [balsu.me/sweeten](http://balsu.me/sweeten).
+(Note: Enable CORS in your browser before you check in live.)

 ## Authors